LARSA LOUDSPEAKER DELAY

 LARSA Loudspeaker Delay Test (LDT) provides a solution for obtaining the real-world delay time of the loudspeakers in a surround system, compared to the reference loudspeaker.
 To use it, you will need the LARSA module and the Apple TV Surround Generator app, with either the 5.1 signals or the Atmos test signal package installed.
 LDT is a free feature, once you have the LARSA module installed.

-LDT requires the special LARSA sine chirp signals that are in the Apple TV Surround Generator app.
+LDT requires the special LARSA dual-sine chirp signals that are in the Apple TV Surround Generator app.

 Setting up and Calibrating Loudspeaker Delay Mode